open5e/open5e/source/Spellcasting/spells_a-z/m/mage-hand.rst

 retrieve an item from an open container, or pour the contents out of a vial.
 You can move the hand up to 30 feet each time you use it.

-The hand can’t attack, activate magic items, or carry more than 10 pounds.
+The hand can't attack, activate magic items, or carry more than 10 pounds.